rlrightleft/learn-SQL-MySQL/sqlzoo/9-_WINDOW_FUNCTION.md

 ---

 ## Problem 3
+The 2015 election is a different PARTITION to the 2017 election.
+We only care about the order of votes for each year.
-Show the ranking of each party in 'S14000021' for each year.
+Use PARTITION to show the ranking of each party in S14000021 in each year.
+Include yr, party, votes and ranking (the party with the most votes is 1).

 **My Solution:**